How to Buy a Wheelchair Online: The Definitive Guide

 The terminology, words, and lingo used around wheelchairs sometimes has a language of its own.
 Most of the specify a feature or size of the wheelchair.
 But, once you understand the meaning of these terms, those technical wheelchair descriptions will make more sense to you.

-Seat to Floor Height - this is the measurement from the floor to the top of the seat upholstery.
+- Seat to Floor Height – this is the measurement from the floor to the top of the seat upholstery.
 It tells you how high the seat is off of the floor and indicates how far off of the floor the user is seated.
-Common seat to floor heights are 18" to 20".
-Although there isn't a lot of choice of seat to floor height with standard manual wheelchairs, it is important because it is a factor in how easy or hard the wheelchair is to get in or out of.
+Common seat to floor heights are 18″ to 20″.
+Although there isn’t a lot of choice in seat to floor height with standard manual wheelchairs, it is important because it is a factor in how easy or hard the wheelchair is to get in or out of.

-Full Length Arms - Usually 14", these are the longer of the two arms length choices.
+- Full-Length Arms – Usually 14″, these are the longer of the two arm length choices.
 Because they are longer, they provide better support for the arms but may interfere with tables or desks.

 Now that you know some basic wheelchair terminology, the next step in our process of buying a wheelchair online is to measure the person who will use the wheelchair.
 Having these measurements allows you to know what size of wheelchair to order.